 Whether she’s helping employees gain a better understanding of the customers they serve or developing strategies to optimize health care processes, a focus on human-centered design is at the heart of Leah Emanuele’s responsibilities.
-We caught up with Highmark Health’s CX strategist to pick her brain about productivity hacks, where she finds inspiration, and how we can all be better communicators.
+We caught up with Highmark Health’s customer experience strategy consultant to pick her brain about productivity hacks, where she finds inspiration, and how we can all be better communicators.

 How do you set the tone for your day?